 The most obvious one is the kind of social environment from which the subject comes.
 There is a lot of evidence reconciling the issues of hard drug use and poverty, suggesting that poverty itself may be a gateway to using hard drugs.
 This naturally flows on to the association theory, whereby the company that someone holds can be a precursor for future drug use.
 Finally, there are some mental illnesses which make someone statistically more likely to use hard drugs, such as bipolar disorder.
 Essentially, all of this research shows that the environmental factors are more prevalent than biological ones.

-Now we can see how there might be a correlation between the use of marijuana and the progression to harder drug use.
-Marijuana may or may not play a role in any of the aforementioned social and environmental conditions that might be at play here.
-However, to go so far as to say that marijuana is a causal reason for harder drug use is as unfair as saying that the rain is the reason for more car accidents.
+Now we can see how there might be a correlation between the use of cannabis and the progression to harder drug use.
+Weed may or may not play a role in any of the aforementioned social and environmental conditions that might be at play here.
+However, to go so far as to say that weed is a causal reason for harder drug use is as unfair as saying that the rain is the reason for more car accidents.

 Instead… Alcohol and tobacco are gateway drugs